What can you make out of ashes?

 5. Control of traction

 To melt winter ice, use wood ash on your driveway or sidewalk.
 Wood ash includes potassium salts, sometimes known as “potash,” which act as a natural de-icer.
-While you may wind up tracking some of it inside the home, ash is less hazardous to the earth beneath the ice and snow than chemical de-icers.
+While you may track some of it inside the home, ash is less hazardous to the earth beneath the ice and snow than chemical de-icers.

 6. Make some soap